root-project/root/documentation/JSROOT/JSROOT.md

 Theoretically, one could use binary ROOT files to implement monitoring.
 With such approach, a ROOT-based application creates and regularly updates content of a ROOT file, which can be accessed via normal web server.
 From the browser side, JSROOT could regularly read the specified objects and update their drawings.
 But such solution has three major caveats.

-First of all, one need to store the data of all objects, which could only be potentially displayed in the browser.
+First of all, one need to store the data of all objects, which only potentially could be displayed in the browser.
 In case of 10 objects it does not matter, but for 1000 or 100000 objects this will be a major performance penalty.
-With such big amount of data one will never achieve high update rate.
+With such big amount of data one will never achieve higher update rate.

-The second problem is I/O. To read the first object from the ROOT file, one need to perform several (about 7) file-reading operations via http protocol.
+The second problem is I/O. To read the first object from the ROOT file, one need to perform several (about 5) file-reading operations via http protocol.
 There is no http file locking mechanism (at least not for standard web servers), therefore there is no guarantee that the file content is not changed/replaced between consequent read operations.
 Therefore, one should expect frequent I/O failures while trying to monitor data from ROOT binary files.
 There is a workaround for the problem - one could load the file completely and exclude many partial I/O operations by this.
 To achieve this with JSROOT, one should add "+" sign at the end of the file name.
+Of course, it only could work for small files.

 The third problem is the limitations of ROOT I/O in JavaScript.
-Although it tries to fully repeat binary I/O with the streamer info evaluation, the JavaScript ROOT I/O will never have 100% functionality of native ROOT.
+Although it tries to fully repeat logic of binary I/O with the streamer infos evaluation, the JavaScript ROOT I/O will never have 100% functionality of native ROOT.
 Especially, the custom streamers are a problem for JavaScript - one need to implement them once again and keep them synchronous with ROOT itself.
 And ROOT is full of custom streamers!
-Therefore it is just a nice feature and it is great that one can read binary files from a web browser, but one should never rely on the fact that such I/O works for all cases.
+Therefore it is just great feature that one can read binary files from a web browser, but one should never rely on the fact that such I/O works for all cases.
 Let say that major classes like TH1 or TGraph or TCanvas will be supported, but one will never see full support of TTree or RooWorkspace in JavaScript.

-If somebody still want to test such functionality, try monitoring parameter like:
+If somebody still wants to use monitoring of data from ROOT files, could try link like:

 <https://root.cern.ch/js/3.3/index.htm?nobrowser&file=../files/hsimple.root+&item=hpx;1&monitoring=2000>